kovrigo/eloquentjs-client/README.md

 If you want to contribute, view the source, or customise the build, carry on.

 ## Documentation

-API documentation exists at [doc.esdoc.org/github.com/parsnick/eloquentjs-client](https://doc.esdoc.org/github.com/parsnick/eloquentjs-client/).
+API documentation exists at [doc.esdoc.org](https://doc.esdoc.org/github.com/parsnick/eloquentjs-client/).

 User-friendly documentation for usage of this library exists at [parsnick.github.io/eloquentjs/client](http://parsnick.github.io/eloquentjs/client/).

 ## Contributing

-All contributions welcome.
+As a new project, no formal contribution guide exists but feel free to open issues and pull requests.
 For anything related to the companion PHP package, please use [`parsnick/eloquentjs`](https://github.com/parsnick/eloquentjs).

 ## License

 MIT